-Fresh pancakes, studded with blueberries and with a hint of lemon (as well as a secret ingredient), these are a popular breakfast!
+Fresh pancakes, bursting with juicy blueberries and with a hint of lemon (as well as a secret ingredient), these blueberry pancakes are a popular breakfast!

 Why does the first pancake never work?
 Well… for me, the first pancake is a test.
 Of the heat of the griddle, and the pancake mix itself.
 Make a small one, and see how it does – and adjust as necessary.